The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Heavy Metal Ain’t No Rock Band…

 My answer is no… the central bankers have not won the war against heavy metal.
-Since most prominent bankers in our view fall into the category of Monetary Charlatan Greenspan and his Jackass Buddies, McTeer who predisposes couples to hold hands and buy an SUV, and Bernanke who thinks he’s Gutenberg reincarnate, we suppose that their age is generally 55-60 or older.
+Since most prominent bankers, in our view, fall into the category of Monetary Charlatan Greenspan and his Jackass Buddies, McTeer, who predispose couples to hold hands and buy an SUV, and Bernanke, who thinks he’s Gutenberg reincarnate, we suppose that their age is generally 55-60 or older.

-Although we feel that the younger jackasses probably do know who Elvis Presley was, and can recognize Jailhouse Rock.
-You Ain’t Nothin’ But a Houndog, and that they may recognize such lyric persuasion as Iron Butterfly’s In a Gadda Da Vida (however, you spell it), they probably don’t understand much in the way of the Rollin’ Stones’ Jumpin’ Jack Flash or Get Off of My Cloud.
+Although we feel that the younger jackasses probably do know who Elvis Presley was and can recognize Jailhouse Rock.
+You Ain’t Nothin’ But a Houndog, and that they may realise such lyric persuasion as Iron Butterfly’s In a Gadda Da Vida (however, you spell it), they probably don’t understand much in the way of the Rollin’ Stones’ Jumpin’ Jack Flash or Get Off of My Cloud.

-Certainly, central bankers aren’t dumb, or dumber, but they take my vote for dumbest
+Indeed, central bankers aren’t dumb or dumber, but they take my vote for dumbest

 Being from the Mississippi Delta, Ah didn’t…

 The dumbest?
 That’s easy.
 The central bankers.
-All legal tender fiat paper funny monie currencies, which are not backed by specie, aka heavy metal or bullion if you wish, ultimately inflate ‘til they disintegrate into thin air, as they were initially created.
-That is written in stone as the history of paper money unbacked by specie, and it will repeat, according to our study of the Histories of the Markets.
+All legal tender fiat paper funny money currencies, which are not backed by specie, aka heavy metal or bullion if you wish, ultimately inflate ‘til they disintegrate into thin air, as they were initially created.
+That is written in stone as the history of paper money unbacked by species, and it will repeat, according to our study of the Histories of the Markets.
 Central bankers are merely re-arranging the deck chairs in our view on the RMS Titanic.
-Our politicians inside the Beltway should also take heed to our next sentence.
+Our politicians inside the Beltway should also take heed to our following sentence.

-There is a helluva lot of pick ‘em up trucks with gun racks, little ole ladies with 38 snub noses, and other folks who firmly believe in the right to bear arms under the Constitutional Republic.
+There are a helluva lot of pick-them-up trucks with gun racks, little ole ladies with 38 snub noses, and other folks who firmly believe in the right to bear arms under the Constitutional Republic.

 Central Bankers and the Unraveling Reality: A Warning Amidst Public Discontent

-The corollary is: a helluva lot of tar and feathers is available in all 50 states, but I am not so sure about Iraq.
-Dumbest is in our view, is the cigar-smoking potbellied silk suit Gucci shoe position that the central bankers are going to hoodwink a nation in perpetuity.
+The corollary is that a helluva lot of tar and feathers is available in all 50 states, but I am not so sure about Iraq.
+The dumbest position, in our view, is the cigar-smoking potbellied silk suit Gucci shoe position that the central bankers are going to hoodwink a nation in perpetuity.
 Perpetuity means forever or until the twelfth of Never.
-Sports Fans, it just ain’t going to happen.
+Sports Fans, it just isn’t going to happen.

 McTeer and Bernanke, wake up!
 Just how fast are your SUVs?
-Maybe you Fat Cats need to phone home to the Roadrunner at Warner Bros., and get some extra tips for more ponies for those gas guzzlers?
-You, Kool Kats, may need ‘em unless you guys run faster than your SUVs.
+Maybe you Fat Cats need to phone home to the Roadrunner at Warner Bros. and get some extra tips for more ponies for those gas guzzlers?
+You, Kool Kats, may need them unless you run faster than your SUVs.

 Et Tu Brute, et al Cronius Americanus?

-When our Nation under God, whom I implicitly Trust, wakes up and smells the foul stench caused by the federal reserve as the ultimate destruction of our basic freedoms (the root of freedom is sound money), the final battle will be in the streets.
+When our Nation under God, whom I implicitly Trust, wakes up and smells the foul stench caused by the federal reserve as the ultimate destruction of our fundamental freedoms (the root of liberty is sound money), the final battle will be in the streets.
 It will not be a good time to have ever been associated with banking, or central banking, whatsoever.
 “What difference does it make if a market is a bull or bear?
-What’s important are your options in playing the cards dealt, and winning the war against the monetary charlatans at the federal reserve.” – Miss Paula Bear
+What’s important are your options in playing the cards dealt and winning the war against the monetary charlatans at the federal reserve.” – Miss Paula Bear.

 They are a Ponzi shell game….
 The biggest in economic history.
 Our Forefathers who created the Constitutional Republic understood sound money systems in creating the Republic (eh… these are the same Forefathers that despised the word Democracy, all of which have failed since ancient Athens)….
-And defined in the Constitution the US Dollar as a measure of weight at 371.25 grains of fine silver based on the Spanish Piece of Eight in circulation in Colonial Times.
-They understood, what we do not as a Nation dumbed down by the central banking cartel called the Federal Reserve….
+The Constitution defines the US dollar as a measure of weight at 371.25 grains of fine silver based on the Spanish Piece of Eight in circulation in Colonial Times.
+They understood what we do not as a Nation dumbed down by the central banking cartel called the Federal Reserve….
 Sound money is economic freedom and liberty.

 The Battle for Main Street: Central Bankers vs. Ma and Pa Kettle

-It is our position that central bankers have so far been most victorious in the 90-year war on economic freedom… the final battle on Main Street America remains to be fought by all those that I affectionately call, Ma and Pa Kettle, and their kids, Joe Six-Pack and Sally SUV.
-These Main Streeters aren’t dumb at all… they just haven’t yet been given the right educational materials.
+It is our position that central bankers have so far been most victorious in the 90-year war on economic freedom… the final battle on Main Street America remains to be fought by all those that I affectionately call Ma and Pa Kettle and their kids, Joe Six-Pack and Sally SUV.
+These Main Streeters aren’t dumb at all… they haven’t yet been given suitable educational materials.

 This Bull market in heavy metal, caused by the manipulations of the global market of the central bankers themselves, is to be believed in our view.
 I love it when fractional reserve bankers wet their silk suits and Gucci shoes.
 Jackasses, McTeer and Bernanke… just how frigging fast can you turkeys run in a Gold Derivative Banking Crisis?
 Heavy Metal?
 Be in it, or lose it!